rahulrameshwarsharma/html/README.md

 -   This tag is used to write quotations ("").
     -   for ex: - ```<q>``` Hey this is a quatation. ```</q>```
         -   output: - "Hey this is a quatation."
+-   **We don't use this q tag because it adds ("), but css does this more better way by using "before and after" property in css.**

 ### extended quotation: ```<blockquote cite"https://url.com"></blockquote>```
+-   This is used to increase "SEO" in any website to tell google that this is a quote.
 -   The ```<blockquote>``` HTML element indicates that the enclosed text is an extended quotation.
 -   The blockquote element represents a section that is quoted from another source.
 Content inside a blockquote must be quoted from another source, whose address, if it has one, may be cited in the cite attribute.
 If the cite attribute is present, it must be a valid URL potentially surrounded by spaces.
 -   A URL for the source of the quotation may be given using the cite attribute.